Firekeeper Saga

 The Firekeeper Saga is a series of books written by Jane Lindskold.
 The series was launched in 2001 with the novel Through Wolf's Eyes and as of 2020, is currently made up of eight novels.

 Premise

 The series follows Firekeeper, a woman who was raised by highly intelligent and magically enhanced wolves.
 Her mother tasked the pack with not only her upkeep, but also returning Firekeeper to human society as she is an heir to the throne of Hawk Haven.
 Human society isn't entirely kind to the young woman, as she is seen as an oddity by some and a freak by others.
 As the series progresses Firekeeper is drawn ever more into human politics and must contend with the maniacal Melina Shield, who desires power above all else.
+(This is the very broad premise of just the 1st three books.)